awil2016/CyberSecurity/Homwork-6/README.md

 # CyberSecurity

-Week 6 Homework Submission File: Advanced Bash - Owning the System Please edit this file by adding the solution commands on the line below the prompt.
-Save and submit the completed file for your homework submission.
+Week 6 Homework Submission File: Advanced Bash - Owning the System Please edit this file by adding the solution commands on the line below the prompt Save and submit the completed file for your homework submission.
 Step 1: Shadow People